mKleinCreative/RecursionProblems/readme.md

 ## Here's how you should approach each problem:

-- Read the problem statement to make sure you fully understand the problem
+- Read the problem statement to make sure you fully understand the problem.

-- Identify the base case(s)
+- Identify the base case(s).

-- Determine the inductive step
+- Determine the inductive step.

-- Write the function
+- Write the function.

-- Run the provided test cases to verify you have a working solution
+- Run the provided test cases to verify you have a working solution.

-- As we learn recursion, it is important that we break down each problem into these steps
+- As we learn recursion, it is important that we break down each problem into these steps.

 - Doing so will help us devise solutions and avoid stack overflow errors.